bee-keeper/pygnip-allapis/README.md

 This package contains a sample config file (_gnip_config.ini).

-pygnip needs one of the following configuration options:
+pygnip-allapis needs one of the following configuration options:
-  * A gnip_config.ini file in the pygnip directory
+  * A gnip_config.ini file in the pygnip-allapis directory
   * A gnip_config.ini file in ~/.config
   * A correctly configured dictionary in Django settings.py (see below)